UKHSA-Internal/coronavirus-dashboard-metadata/modals/about.md

 ## Patients in hospital

-Total number of patients in hospital with COVID-19 on the reporting date.
+Total number of confirmed COVID-19 patients in hospital on the reporting date.

 {inc:base/patientsInHospital.md|modals}